-A disc shot onto a location on the board where it entices a player to make a shot that will likely result in an advantage to their opponent.
-The shot disc may deceive the player into leaving a particular live disc on the board, taking a shot which gives a scoring disadvantage or making a shot which likely will give the opponent an opening to make a shot to a strategic advantage.
+A disc shot onto a location on the board where it entices an opposing player to make a shot that will likely result in an advantage to the shooter.
+The shot disc may deceive the opponent into leaving a particular live disc on the board, taking a shot which gives a scoring disadvantage to the opponent or making a shot which likely will give the shooter an opening to make a subsequent shot that gives a strategic advantage.

 Up And Down

 A shot where the cue disc clears a target disc that is scoring in the 10, sticks in the 10 as a scoring disc, and bumps the target disc forward into the kitchen.
-The result is "10 Up" and "10 Down".
+The result is "10 Up" for the shooting player and "10 Down" for the opponent.
 Also 10-MINUS-10.

 USA National Shuffleboard Association: https://usansa.weebly.com/